Daughters of haifa

 DATE: 2015

-So, in the summer of 2014, I traveled to Haifa, Israel to conduct my master’s project for the university of Missouri. i wanted to learn about women in Israel—Jews, arabs and whoever else i may encounter along the way. haifa is a northern port city with a relatively diverse population.
-The third largest city in Israel, it’s home to about 267,000 residents: roughly 80% are jews while approximately 6$ are Palestinian christian and 4% are Palestinian Muslim (the other 10% are made up of other faiths or individuals who categorize themselves as “nonreligious” according to available data).
+In the summer of 2014, I traveled to Haifa to complete my University of Missouri master’s project.
+I knew my first semester of graduate school that I wanted to make my way back to the Middle East after having spent part of my childhood living in Palestine and sporadically visiting over the years.
+I craved a deeper understanding of the experiences of women living in on the other side of The Wall beyond the West Bank.
+I chose the northern port city of Haifa for its diversity—the third largest city in Israel, it’s home to about 267,000 resident (at the time of this project)s: roughly 80% Jewish, approximately 6% are Palestinian Christian and 4% are Palestinian Muslim (the other 10% are made up of other faiths or individuals who categorize themselves as “nonreligious” according to available data).

-Others insisted that haifa would still be a hub for political and social activism. regardless, the resulting photo essay and photo elicitation responses help provide insight into the construction of identity among a small group of women in Israel as well as of haifa herself.
+Others insisted that Haifa would still be a hub for political and social activism.
+Regardless, the resulting photo essay and photo elicitation responses help provide insight into the construction of identity among a small group of women in the town Palestinians have dubbed عروس البحر or “Bride of the Sea,” Haifa herself.